sagarpathak0/Think-bot-steve/README.md

 - Pixel/monospace fonts
 - Animated backgrounds and console-style layouts

 For a visual preview, see the `frontend/src/styles/globals.css` and the dashboard page.
-(Add screenshots here if desired.)

 ---